Synchronization of wave-propelled capillary spinners: Synchronization of Non-Identical Spinners

 While our experiments for non-identical pairs offer a proof-of-concept motivating future experimental studies, our simulation allows for a more finely controlled parametric exploration of this behavior.
 For the purposes of this numerical study, all parameters in the model are fixed to the values corresponding to $\gamma/g = 1.6$, $f=90$ Hz, and $d=28$ mm, however the value of the free speed $\Omega_1$ is varied with $\Delta\Omega=\Omega_2-\Omega_1$.
 In the experimental realization using different spinner geometries, a number of parameters are changing in practice, making a direct comparison more cumbersome.
 In Fig. \ref{fig: Kuramoto}(g) we show that the simulation is able to recover cases where synchronization is and is not possible depending on the magnitude of $\Delta\Omega$.
 For these simulations, we initialize all spinner pairs with a phase angle of $\phi(0) = 0$ and initial velocities equal to their free speeds in isolation.
 In particular, we find that there is a band of $\Delta\Omega$ centered around 0 where synchronization (phase locking) is still achieved.
 In contrast, when $|\Delta \Omega|$ becomes too large, phase drift occurs instead, indicated by the phase difference increasing at a roughly constant rate.

 In addition, the breadth of the synchronous band of $\Delta \Omega$ varies as a function of the effective distance (Fig. \ref{fig: Kuramoto}(h)).
 As the effective distance grows larger, the coupling strength generally is reduced leading to a smaller range of $\Delta \Omega$ admitting synchronization.
 However, there is also a distinct periodicity in the extent of these regions.
 The curve separating the phase locking and phase drifting behaviors follows a functional form similar to that of the elemental wave interaction force $|F_{ij}|$ between two point sources.
-By analogy with the simple Kuramoto model, these results suggest that an appropriately defined effective coupling strength should both decay and oscillate in space.
+In particular, the spatial decay of the envelope and the periodicity of the wave interaction force are reflected in the admissible region of phase-locking.
 With these various observations as inspiration, future work could attempt to deduce a generalized Kuramoto (GK) model, similar to what is derived in \cite{saenz2021emergent} for other wave-mediated synchronizing systems.